hoodakaushal/kodi-plex-sync/README.md

 By default the script expects to be able to connect to Kodi without auth, and for Plex an auth token is supported.
 For plex if you want to use username/password instead, you'll need to change the connect code.
 Internally plexapi is used to connect to plex, refer their docs for more connection methods - https://pypi.org/project/PlexAPI/

+I don't intend to actively maintain it, but feel free to hit me up if you have a request/suggestion.